 Ten scientific divisions in Garching and Greifswald are investigating the confinement of high-temperature hydrogen plasmas in magnetic fields, heating of plasmas, plasma diagnostics, magnetic field technology, data acquisition and processing, plasma control, plasma theory, materials research, and plasma-wall interaction.

 IPP is an institute of the Max Planck Society.
 It is associated to the Helmholtz Association of German Research Centres and is a member of the European Fusion Programme.
-The later has been organised, since the end of 2014, as the EUROfusion consortium (European Consortium for the Development of Fusion Energy) comprising 29 fusion centres from 26 member states of the European Union and Switzerland.
+The later has been organised, since the end of 2014, as the EUROfusion consortium (European Consortium for the Development of Fusion Energy) comprising 30 fusion centres from 26 member states of the European Union, in Switzerland and Ukraine.
 It is coordinated by IPP at Garching.
 Here IPP also hosts the Programme Management Unit of EUROfusion.